Princeton-LSI-ResearchComputing/tracebase/LOADING.md

 ### Plubishing Data

-To "publish" data to the public, this must be accomplished by setting up a separate TraceBase instance that does not have authentication or access controls.
-However, it is recommended that public TraceBase instances make the following change to the `TraceBase/.env` files:

-    READONLY=True

-This will disable the Admin page and the Upload pages.

-To get the data onto a public instance, the related study docs from the original load on the lab site must be loaded separately.
+TraceBase does not provide differential public versus private access to selected studies, so to "publish" any study data, a separate public instance of TraceBase must be created.
+If you don't already have a public instance of TraceBase, please see your systems administrator to set one up, by following the instructions in `INSTALL.md`

+To get the data onto a public instance, it must be loaded the same way your private instance of TraceBase is loaded, by following this loading document.
+If you've already loaded the data on your private instance, all of the potential issues should already be worked out, so all you should need to do is locate the original files and follow the steps in the **Quick Start** section below.

 ## Loading